An Introduction to Church Teaching on Contraception

 Most Catholics reject the teaching of the Catholic Church on contraception not because they’ve carefully considered it, but because they’ve never had to do so.

 When someone hears that the Catholic Church has a teaching about contraception, a common response is “Why?”
 Since this crucial teaching is so rarely given in venues where everyday Catholics can hear and consider it, there is widespread ignorance of, and therefore rejection of, the teaching of the Catholic Church on contraception.

-This teaching dates back many centuries, but was reiterated and expanded in Pope Paul VI’s Humanae vitae in 1968.
-Following continued confusion and widespread rejection of this teaching, Blessed Pope John Paul II shed further light on this teaching in his encyclical Evangelium vitae and a series of Wednesday audiences over several years, which has come to be known as The Theology of the Body.
+This teaching dates back many centuries, but was reiterated and expanded in Pope Paul VI’s Humanae vitae in 1968 (click here for a summary).
+Following continued confusion and widespread rejection of this teaching, Saint Pope John Paul II shed further light on this teaching in his encyclical Evangelium vitae and a series of Wednesday audiences over several years, which has come to be known as The Theology of the Body.

 We have been made by God and for God, and the Church proposes the truths necessary to aid men and women to live this life so that they might enjoy eternal life with Him.
 The Church teaches because she loves everyone who, as Scripture reminds us, is set free by the truth both in this life and for the next.